Love Like Winter

 "Love Like Winter" is a song by American rock band AFI.
 It was released as the second single from their seventh studio album Decemberunderground.
 "Love Like Winter" was released to radio on September 26, 2006.
 A music video for the song premiered on TRL on September 26, 2006, and was directed by Marc Webb, who has also directed previous music videos for the band: "The Days of the Phoenix", "The Leaving Song Pt.
 II", and "Miss Murder".
 The short version of the music video was released on iTunes along with the live video from I Heard a Voice – Live from Long Beach Arena in December 2006 as an EP called the Love Like Winter EP.

 The song charted at number four on the Alternative Songs chart, number 68 on the Billboard Hot 100, and number 71 on the Billboard Pop 100.
 The song also charted in the United Kingdom, Australia and Portugal.

-It is available as a downloadable track for the video game Rock Band.